MScPGDip-DASS/DASS_DCVR/docs/index.md

 WORK IN PROGRESS

 Welcome to SOST70023 Data Cleaning and Visualisation using R!
-This notebook will host the materials for all practical exercises for this course unit.
+This notebook will host the materials for all practical exercises and tasks for this course unit.